30+ Halloween Group Costume Ideas

 There are several things to consider when planning your costume if you're trying to create a group theme.
 You will want to consider the following:

 - How big is the group that will be participating?
 Does the size lend itself to specific themes?
-For instance, having a group of 5 allows you to chose a theme that uses a poker hand such as dressing up as a Royal Flush with each participant coming as a different playing card within the hand (Ace, King, Queen, Jack, Ten).
+For instance, having a group of 5 allows you to choose a theme that uses a poker hand such as dressing up as a Royal Flush with each participant coming as a different playing card within the hand (Ace, King, Queen, Jack, Ten).
 A group of three might choose Three Blind Mice or the Three Musketeers.

 - Does someone in the group resemble someone famous?
 Sometimes someone in your group closely resembles someone from a popular movie or TV show.
 You can use this to your advantage if they are willing to play along.

 - Think about the personalities within your group.
 More reserved people may prefer to dress up like cartoon or storybook characters.
-More outgoing people may prefer to dress up as super heroes or loud or flashy characters.
+More outgoing people may prefer to dress up as superheroes or loud or flashy characters.

 - Does the group perform a function at the office that you can incorporate into your theme?
 For instance, IT people are often stereotyped as geeks with pocket protectors.
 Sometimes, they get a kick out of exaggerating this feature and dressing the part.
 Sometimes a group is known as the "enforcers" and they may enjoy coming as witches.